KangersHub/TorrentLeechX/README.md

 | `/tshelp` | get help for torrent search module
 | `/speedtest` | check speedtest of the host
 | `/help`| send help
+| `/mediainfo` | get mediainfo of a file using direct download link or it's local path on bot's server
+| `/tgdl` | download a telegram file to bot's server
+| `/gupload` | upload a file from bot's server to gdrive
 ---
 ## END OF Variable Explanations 👆